core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The NoSec mode does not require and does not make use of a security group.
 Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name "NoSec" or any of its lowercase/uppercase combinations.

+A CoAP server in NoSec mode MUST NOT be accessible through the public Internet.
 It is NOT RECOMMENDED to use CoAP group communication in NoSec mode.

 The possible, exceptional use of the NoSec mode ought to be limited to: applications that are proven to be neither sensitive nor critical; and specific, well-defined steps where security is not viable or is intrinsically unattainable, e.g., early discovery of devices and resources (see {{chap-security-considerations-nosec-mode}}).